-This page contains information about the use of Cadence design tools in classes and research programs in the Department of Electrical Engineering and Computer Science at the University of Missouri – Columbia.
-Learn more about Cadence University Software Programs.
+This page provides information about the use of Cadence Design Systems electronic design automation tools in classes and research programs in the Department of Electrical Engineering and Computer Science at the University of Missouri.
+Learn more about Cadence’s University Program.

-The “SPB (PCB)” software category is used in various Electrical Engineering courses offered by the EECS Department, including:
+Cadence’s Silicon Package Board (SPB) software is used in various Electrical Engineering courses offered by the EECS Department, including:

 The remaining software categories—i.e., Custom IC, SiP, Digital IC, and Verification—are currently used by researchers assigned to Dr. Syed Kamrul Islam’s Analog VLSI Mixed-Signal Device Lab (AV/DL) whose technical focus is Analog/Mixed-Signal Integrated Circuits, Monolithic Sensors, and Semiconductor Devices.

 Cadence is a registered trademark of Cadence Design Systems, Inc., 2655 Seely Avenue, San Jose, CA 95134.

 This webpage was last updated on June 21, 2023.